Wandering into the Unknown

 I’ve always known this.
 As I said above I’ve been in denial about it.
 But it wasn’t until someone else told me that the penny dropped and things became clearer to me.
 I am finally comfortable with the decision I’ve been delaying for so long.
 And I’m excited to find new meaning in my craft and inner self.

-I’m not going anywhere, and neither is the yarn and the gradients.
-But they won’t be my focus.
+I’m not going anywhere, and neither is the yarn.
+But gradients won’t be my focus anymore.

 I will be exploring the world of knitting again, and I’ll be sharing the journey as I go along.
 Whether it be new yarns from other indie dyers, new inspiring patterns, or new techniques that need discovering.
 Who knows what magic will reveal itself.

 Over the coming months you will start to see changes around the site and social media profiles.
 I won’t be MissGradiance and Gradiance Yarns at the end of it.
-It will be a transition to my true self.
+It will be a transition.
 After all Gradiance Yarns is part of me and the journey I’ve taken, and to ignore that would be to ignore all that I’ve learnt.
 And that just wouldn’t be me either.

 I hope you will continue to support me and share my journey, but I appreciate if this is where our souls part way and wish you the best of luck in all that you dream.